 What is sexology?
 Who are sexologists?

 Sexology is the branch of science dedicated to the study of human sexuality and sexual behavior.
 Those who study and practice sexology are called sexologists.
-Its a clinical and scientific study, and clinical sexologists are generally professionally trained individuals and doctors.
+It’s a clinical and scientific study, and clinical sexologists are generally professionally trained individuals and doctors.
 Furthermore, sexologists often focus on careers in public policy, research, and education.

 Sexologists are often thought to be sex therapists.
-Its understandable why people might be confused between the two professions, but they are, in fact, different.
+It’s understandable why people might be confused between the two professions, but they are, in fact, different.
 Sexologists can choose careers as sex therapists, wherein they work directly with patients to address their personal issues.
 However, as stated earlier, sexology is a much broader term involving research into human behavior, changing public policies, activism, and education.

 How do you become a sexologist?